billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 ## General feelings on options

 People are happy with everything broken out.
+(Note: we examined the inline and everything-broken-out options.
+We did not examine intermediate solutions because people were happy with the everything-broken-out option.)

 ## Short-circuiting some state updates?